Kaspur2012/Llamacpp-Model-Launcher/README.md

 2.  **Run the Script**: Save the application code as a Python file (e.g., `launcher.py`) and run it from your terminal or preferred code editor.

 #### Method 2: Compile to a Standalone Executable (.exe)
+I have uploaded the latest exe file but it is highly recommended you build it yourself.

 This method packages the application into a single `.exe` file that can be run on any Windows machine without needing Python installed.